Welcome to “Fire in the Bones”

 People find their way to the spiritual fire from different directions.
 Many of us are brought here through suffering.
 Often there is some kind of “hitting bottom” experience in which the way we make sense of things or generally cope with being a human being is no longer working.
 Most of us, at one time or another, have found ourselves awake in the middle of a dark night, feeling the truth of our smallness, impermanence, and fragility.
 When this happens we long to reach for something stronger, mightier, and vaster than our limited understanding or the operations of mind.
 When thought strategies, self-help affirmations, motivational slogans, and all the rest fail, we seek a rope to the Big Love.
 This rope, activated most powerfully through holy songs, comes straight from God into the heart.
 The rope is a song, which is also a feeling and a vibration that fills you from head to toe.
 As this rope gets stronger, you will find that simply singing a holy song will deliver you in that moment out of the darkness and into the vast, “endless smile” of pure, universal love.

-This is the basic spiritual recipe of Sacred Ecstatics: surrender to the Divine, sing and dance the Big Love, and let its light and spiritual fire guide your daily walk.
-This recipe has been followed by generations of ecstatic healers, saints, mystics, and everyday people who, like you, found themselves awake in the darkness, reaching for that light which sounds like music and feels like the holiest, biggest love.
+This is the basic spiritual recipe of Sacred Ecstatics: surrender to the divine source and force, sing and dance the joy and ecstasy that being close to your creator brings, and then let the warmth of this light and spiritual fire guide your daily walk.
+This recipe has been followed by generations of ecstatic healers, saints, mystics, and everyday people who, like you, found themselves awake in the darkness, reaching for that light which sounds like music and feels like love.
+Keep reaching and the rope will appear.
+Grab hold of it and let it take you all the way home.

 – The Keeneys